grumpycoders/pcsx-redux/docs/Lua/rendering.md

 `imgui.End` function will never be called.

 In order to mitigate this, safe wrappers are provided for all of the ImGui Begin\*/End\* functions.
+Each wrapper takes the same arguments as the corresponding Begin\* function, followed by a function to call for the contents.
-The safe wrappers will catch any exception thrown by the user code, and will call the corresponding End\* function if the Begin\* function returned true.
+The safe wrappers will catch any exception thrown by the user code, and will call the corresponding End\* function.
 The error will be rethrown after the End\* function is called.
-The wrapped lambda will only be called if the Begin\* function returned true.
+The wrapped function will only be called if the Begin\* function returned true, and receives the same arguments as the Begin\* function.
+The wrapper returns the values returned by the Begin\* function.

+The End\* function is called following the ImGui rules for each pair:

+- `imgui.safe.Begin`, `imgui.safe.BeginChild` and `imgui.safe.BeginChild_4` always
+call `imgui.End` or `imgui.EndChild`, whatever the Begin\* function returned.
+- `imgui.safe.BeginDisabled` and `imgui.safe.BeginGroup` always call the wrapped
+function, since `imgui.BeginDisabled` and `imgui.BeginGroup` return nothing, and then always call `imgui.EndDisabled` or `imgui.EndGroup`.
+- All the other wrappers only call the End\* function if the Begin\* function returned true.

 The example above can be rewritten as: